QuadmanSWE/dbatools-restapi/README.md

 Add-DbaServerRoleMember -sqlinstance "localhost,$($DB_INTERNALPORT)" -Login $SA_USER -serverrole 'sysadmin' -confirm:$false
 ```

-Surf to http://localhost:8080/ in chrome to see that the site is up
+Surf to http://localhost:8080/ in your browser to see that the site is up

 ``` powershell
 Function Invoke-SidecarRequest {